eye-division/tonyheath/_gallery/2-paintings.md

 ---
+title: >-
-title: Paintings - Life
+  Paintings - Life        Single click on drawing to see details of each work underneath
-description_markdown: Single click on drawing to see details of each work below
+description_markdown: Single click on drawing to see details of each work underneath
 _gallery_date:
 permalink: /paintings-life/                         Click
 main_image_path: